BrandonAPacheco/ProbabilityAndAppliedStats/README.md

 Formula sheet for the first half of the semester is in the Formula directory and its available in word, and pdf format.

-The essay for project 1 is in the ProjectEssay folder available in pdf format.
+The essay for project 1 is in the ProjectEssay folder available in pdf, and word format.